 Pierre Deheunynck, in charge of Group Human Resources, Global Business Support (the Group’s shared services center), Transformation, Health, Safety and Group Real Estate

 Pierre Deheunynck worked for Danone in Europe, Indonesia, Singapore and China for over 20 years.
 He then became Human Resources Director for the Crédit Agricole group and also headed their real-estate development business.
 Pierre is firmly convinced that men and women are at the heart of the transformation of organizations.
 As ENGIE’s Human Resources Director, he is responsible for supporting the Group’s transformation through the mobilization of its 153,000 employees.

 |+ See her biography||+ See his biography||+ See his biography|

 Judith Hartmann has extensive international experience as financial and operational management, working for major international groups such as General Electric in seven countries, including the United States, Brazil and Germany, in both services and industry.
-Judith, who has been CFO of ENGIE since 2015, seeks to consolidate the creation of value in the context of the Group’s transformation.
+Judith, who has been CFO of ENGIE since 2015, seeks to consolidate the growth and creation of value in the context of the Group’s transformation.
 She also brings her operational expertise to bear in her role supervising the Group’s operations in the United Kingdom and North America.

 Operating between Paris and Singapore, Didier Holleaux is part of the Group’s family of gas specialists, with more than 20 years’ experience within the Group.
 He has in-depth knowledge of the gas chain (networks, storage, LNG and distribution), as well as new uses of gas, such as hydrogen and natural gas as an automotive fuel.
 He is fully committed to promoting gas in the interests of the energy transition and the Group’s development in Asia-Pacific.